hkaanturgut/hkaanturgut/README.md

 ### Hi there 👋

+I’m currently working as Cloud & DevOps Engineer on cloud services such as Microsoft Azure , AWS
+@ <a href="https://www.linkedin.com/company/deop/" target="_blank">Deop.Inc</a>

+I’m currently learning Terraform ( IaC ) , Azure Infrastructure

+📫 You can contact me through ;

+ <a href="https://www.linkedin.com/in/h-kaan-turgut-a6935424a/" target="_blank">My Linkedln Profile</a>

 <!--
 **hkaanturgut/hkaanturgut** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.